skoppe/spasm/README.md

 ```

 We added an `UnorderedList!Item` child.
 This is a standard component and renders an `<ul>` node with children.
 Here the Item Component is converted into a class. (this is necessary because of how the callbacks mechanism works with arrays.
 If it were a struct the runtime has to reassign callback pointers any time the list changes, or use a second indirection layer.)

-The UnorderedList uses `alias this` subtyping to expose its internal `std.array.Appender` and we have access to its underlying array, where we can add and remote items from.

 Here we show how to do event listeners on arrays.